How to Use Geneanet

 What Is Geneanet Good For?

-For both free and paid visitors, Geneanet starts with family trees—1.25 million of them.
+For both free and paid visitors, Geneanet starts with family trees—over 2 million of them.
 You can add your own right from the home page, or under the “Family Tree” tab that leads off the top menu.
 If typing your tree gets too tedious, you can upload a GEDCOM file from your genealogy software program or from another site where you’ve already posted your pedigree.
 You can also add personal notes and create an archive to store images and records.

 The Geneanet homepage.